 Each of these techniques is relatively similar in terms of safety, results and recovery so the type of surgery that is used will depend on the expertise and training of the surgeon.

-After surgery it is likely that your child will experience some pain at the site of the surgery.
+After surgery it is likely that you will experience some pain at the site of the operation.
 This can last for up to a week.
 Painkillers can help relieve the pain.

 Children who have had a tonsillectomy should be kept off school for two weeks.
 This is to reduce the chance of them picking up an infection from another child that will make them feel more uncomfortable.